jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 ## 10.01.2024 McGuffey

+### Udates:

+1. Found the data set which illustrates the ability of analytic estimators.
-1. Spread out histogram plot.
+2. Spread out histograms in simulation plot.
+3. Fixed the hard coded "alternate" method... now a model parameter